aws-samples/terraform-eks-workshop/workshop/content/500_eks-terraform-workshop/565_cicd/tf-files.md

 ### aws_ecr_repository__xxxx.tf

-These files define privare ECR repositories for the docker images we will use, one example is shown here as they are all similar:
+These files define private ECR repositories for the docker images we will use, one example is shown here as they are all similar:

 {{%expand "Expand here to see the code" %}}
 ```bash